-Virtually all varicose vein treatment doctors recommend that their patients wear compression stockings after any type of treatment in their clinic, including sclerotherapy, endovenous laser ablation (EVLA), and ambulatory phlebectomy.
-Compression stockings are also used as a "conservative therapy" to control symptoms of varicose veins before clinical measures are performed.
+Virtually all varicose vein treatment doctors like those at Orlando Varicose Veins recommend that their patients wear compression stockings after any type of treatment in their clinic, including sclerotherapy, endovenous laser ablation (EVLA), and ambulatory phlebectomy.
+Compression stockings are also used as a “conservative therapy” to control symptoms of varicose veins before clinical measures are performed.
 Even when patients have clinical varicose vein treatment, they are often instructed to wear compression stockings every day as an ongoing preventative measure to lessen the likelihood of additional varicose veins forming.

 So, compression stockings are an integral part of varicose vein treatment at all chronological stages of treatment, whether it is home treatment or clinical treatment.
 However, from reading through the many questions posed online about compression stockings, it becomes obvious to anyone with advanced knowledge on this subject, that most people don’t really understand how compression stockings work their magic!
 So, let’s explore exactly how compression stockings work.

 Having a good understanding of how compression stockings work will help you get a better fit.
 It will also help you select the type and brand of compression stockings that will work best for you.
 You’ll also be cognizant of all the important factors when you put them on once you start wearing them.
 Having a better understanding of how compression stockings work will also help explain why it is so important to put your compression stockings on first thing in the morning before your legs have a chance to swell.

 First, it is important to understand that compression stockings don’t just apply equal pressure to all portions of your leg.
 In fact, if this were the case, they would actually impede the flow of blood in your veins rather that aid the flow back to the heat!